luizdepra/hugo-coder/content/posts/secure-messaging-with-signal.md

 ## Conclusion: The Writer's Security Triad

-In today's digital landscape, writers need a two-pronged approach to security:
+In today's digital landscape, writers need a three-pronged approach to security:

 1. **Secure your content creation**: With tools like [signed Git commits](/posts/implementing-signed-commits/)
+2. **Secure your formal communications**: With [email encryption](/posts/email-security-for-writers/)
-2. **Secure your instant communications**: With Signal
+3. **Secure your instant communications**: With Signal

 This security triad protects your work, your sources, and your professional relationships throughout the writing process.

-As William Zinsser might say, clear writing requires clear thinking, and clear thinking is only possible when you're free from worries about security and privacy.
 Signal helps provide that freedom, allowing you to focus on what matters most: your writing.

 Have you incorporated Signal into your writing workflow?
 Share your experiences in the comments below.